-Automating your builds and releases for SharePoint Framework is easy to achieve in Visual Studio Team Services.
+Automating your builds and releases for SharePoint Framework is easy to achieve on Azure DevOps.
 In the past, I have written how you can achieve it by using custom Gulp tasks or using the Office 365 CLI.
 One thing both solutions have in common is that they are taking 5-10 minutes to complete.
 Which is not that bad, but they also do not contain a lot of tasks.

 In this article, I will highlight what you can do to make your build and releases to complete faster.

 In my demo setup I used the following configuration:

 The host agent which is being used is the hosted one.